 And, if you’re curious, the Wisconsin Attorney General says this:

 “Ministers or clergy ordained or appointed through the internet may solemnize marriages if they meet the requirements of § 765.15 or § 765.17.
 The statute does not permit, and the Constitution of the United States may prohibit, inquiry into the method of ordination or appointment.”

 If your wedding is outside of the Twin Cities metro area, yes.
-Depending on location (and state) the fee is comparable to the 53.5¢ per mile federal mileage guidelines.
-Keep in mind the mileage fee also compensates for vehicle maintenance, fuel, and time spent in commute.
+The fee is comparable to the 53.5¢ per mile federal mileage guidelines.
+Called a “mileage fee” you’re actually compensating for the most valuable resource: time.

 Anywhere in Minnesota and Wisconsin.